XenAPI Basics

 This document contains a description of the Xen Management API – an interface for remotely configuring and controlling virtualised guests running on a Xen-enabled host.

-The XenAPI is presented here as a set of Remote Procedure Calls, with a wire format based upon XML-RPC.
-No specific language bindings are prescribed, although examples will be given in the python programming language.
+The API is presented here as a set of Remote Procedure Calls (RPCs).
+There are two supported wire formats, one based upon XML-RPC and one based upon JSON-RPC (v1.0 and v2.0 are both recognized).
+No specific language bindings are prescribed, although examples are given in the Python programming language.

 Although we adopt some terminology from object-oriented programming, future client language bindings may or may not be object oriented.
 The API reference uses the terminology classes and objects.
 For our purposes a class is simply a hierarchical namespace; an object is an instance of a class with its fields set to specific values.
 Objects are persistent and exist on the server-side.
 Clients may obtain opaque references to these server-side objects and then access their fields via get/set RPCs.